Last Updated on Samuel Franklinby

 This creates your obvious strength as the Survivalist which is the ability to do it all and often at a level on par with the specialists in that role once you’ve acquired enough levels to boost your perks or obtain the necessary level up perks.
 Your only real weakness is that you can’t swap between these several times during a particular Killing Floor 2 game due to the cost restraints so you’ll need to make smart decisions as you progress.

-For solo the Survivalist’s flexibility makes them clearly one of the best choices as they have unrivalled flexibility to react to necessary.
+For solo the Survivalist’s flexibility makes them clearly one of the best choices as they have unrivalled flexibility to react as necessary.
 This makes them similarly effective as a co-operative partner although they don’t quite reach the levels of particular specialist perks that are simply so powerful at their role.